HEALTH INSURANCE

 Note, the tables below are based on all open health funds in Australia (those available to anyone).
 Some of the funds shown are not part of Money.com.au's partner insurer panel.
 Also bear in mind that no single indicator should be used as a measure of an insurer’s overall performance.

-Small, not-for-profit health fund, Onemedifund, performs best when it comes to customer loyalty, with over 93% of its members staying with the fund for more than two years.
+Small, not-for-profit health fund, Onemedifund performs best when it comes to customer loyalty in the latest Ombudsman data, with 93.2% of members staying with the fund for more than two years.

 | Health fund | Member retention (hospital cover) |